 Tangata whenua have a special relationship with natural and physical resources through whakapapa.
-Inherent in this relationship is kaitiakitanga, which seeks to maintain the mouri of natural and physical resources, while allowing their use and development for social, cultural and economic well-being.
+Inherent in this relationship is kaitiakitanga, which seeks to maintain the māuri of natural and physical resources, while allowing their use and development for social, cultural and economic well-being.

-Wāhi tapu, sites, or places of cultural significance, taonga, and customary resources, are integral to the identity, well-being and cultural integrity of tangata whenua.
+Wāhi tapu, sites, or places of cultural significance, including tauranga waka landing sites, (41) taonga, and customary resources, are integral to the identity, well-being and cultural integrity of tangata whenua.
 The coastal environment and associated resources comprise some of the most important taonga to tangata whenua.
 As kaitiaki of their traditional fishing grounds and reefs, tangata whenua have a responsibility to nurture and safeguard these resources for future benefit.
 This stewardship ethic is reflected in customary practices and rules such as rotational or seasonal harvesting, collection techniques aimed at preserving the natural state of fishing reefs, the use of rahui (prohibition) on seafood gathered to prevent exploitation, restrictions on gutting and shelling seafood below the high tide mark and avoiding contamination of the coastal habitat by human and animal waste.
-It is important that the relationship of tangata whenua with the coastal environment is recognised and provided for (refer 5 below).